 Notes.
 This table reports difference-in-differences estimates for a variety of models.
 Each row corresponds to estimates from a separate regression of the row variable on school indicators, year indicators, preperiod indicators interacted with ZOC indicators, and post indicators interacted with ZOC indicators.
 The left-out year is the year before the policy expansion.
-Column (2) reports outcome means in the year before the policy expansion, column (3) reports the pretrend term, and column (4) reports the difference-in-differences estimates in the treatment period.
-Panel A reports estimates for behavioral outcomes.
+Column (2) reports outcome means in the year before the policy expansion.
+Column (2) reports outcome means in the year before the policy expansion.
+Column (2) reports outcome means in the year before the policy expansion, column (2) reports outcome means in the year before the policy expansion, column (2) reports settimates for behavioral outcomes.
 Suspension incidents, suspension days, and total absent days are aggregated across grades 9-11.
 Panel B reports estimates of effects on college preparation.
 The first outcome is an indicator for satisfying University of California (UC) and California State University (CSU) college application requirements.
 Took SAT is an indicator for a student taking the SAT at any point during their high school tenure.
-SAT score outcomes correspond to the max SAT scores; very few students in the sample take the SAT more than once.
-Standard errors are robust, clustered at the school level, and reported in parentheses. p < .10; p < .05; p < .01.
+SAT score outcomes are robust, clustered at the school level, and reported in parentheses. p < .0; p < .0;